cpske/ISP/automation/index.md

 Routine, repeatable tasks you can automate are:

-* configuring and compiling source code
+* configure and compile source code
-* running unit tests
+* run unit tests and other tests
-* testing your code for coding style errors
+* check code for coding style errors
-* look for potential problems in code, including semantic errors and unsafe usage; called *static analysis*
+* examine code for potential problems, including semantic errors and unsafe usage; called *static analysis*
 * automatically deploy software to a server
 * Continous Integration: automatically perform all the above, usually triggered by some event such as a Github commit or a tag containing special text